Category Archives: Mark Duplass

 Tully (2018)

 Tully.
 Wow.
 Way to toy with me, Jason Reitman (Up In the Air, Juno).
-I will definitely have a spoilers section for this movie, but I will let you know when it happens.
-I can start by saying that this definitely hit me with an emotional punch.
-And I say that sort of tongue and cheek because I did not find this movie all that emotional.
-Reitman has a way of writing and directing his stories in a way where you are completely invested, but also in a way where you don’t need to keep your tissues nearby.
-Instead, he tells his stories in a way that gets you interested from the get-go creating characters who you wrote for and then hitting you with a gut punch when you least expect it.
+I will have a spoilers section for this movie, but I will let you know when it happens.
+This hit me with an emotional punch.
+And I say that tongue-in-cheek because I did not find this movie all that emotional.
+Reitman has a way of writing and directing his stories so that you are wholly invested and don’t need to keep your tissues nearby.
+Instead, he tells his stories in a way that gets you interested from the get-go, creating characters who you wrote for and then hitting you with a gut punch when you least expect it.
 Ultimately, this results in his movies staying with you long after most movies you’ve seen have been forgotten.
-In Tully, he reunites with Charlize Theron (Mad Max: Fury RoadA Little Trip to Heaven) when the two teamed up for the fantastic Young Adult.
+In Tully, he reunites with Charlize Theron (Mad Max: Fury RoadA Little Trip to Heaven) when the two team up for the fantastic Young Adult.
 I wouldn’t say that the Academy has shut out Theron (certainly not in the way that Jake Gyllenhaal has), but to have just two Academy Award nominations (Monster, North Country) is, if nothing else, a little surprising.
-I don’t know if her performance in this film will be enough to land the coveted acting prize, especially with an April release.
-But I will say that she carried this movie, and it goes in a couple of different directions along the way that is held together by her evenness and Reitman’s adherence to the story when it sort of felt like things were untangling a bit.
+I wonder if her performance in this film will be enough to land the coveted acting prize, especially with an April release.
+But she carried this movie in a couple of directions, held together by her evenness and Reitman’s adherence to the story when it felt like things were untangling.

 Continue reading Tully (2018)